-Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
+Interest Rate Risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment the greater the sensitivity of its fair value to changes in market interest rates.
-Board Policy 6320 Investments includes as the primary objectives 1) Safety: Preservation of principal is the foremost objective of the District; 2) Liquidity: The District's portfolio will remain sufficiently liquid to enable the District to meet its liquidity needs, and 3) Yield: The District's portfolio will be designed to obtain a market rate of return through economic cycles consistent with the constraints imposed by its safety objective and cash flow considerations.
-Board Policy 6320 does not specify limits on investment maturities as a means of managing exposure to fair value losses arising from increasing interest rates;

-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2019 however, the District has operated within parameters of the "Permitted Investments" as specified in the Measure M 2013 and 2016 Official Statements and the Board Resolution No. 13.06 authorizing the election.
+Board Policy 6320 Investments includes as the primary objectives 1) Safety: Preservation of principal is the foremost objective of the District; Liquidity: The District's portfolio will remain sufficiently liquid to enable the District to meet its liquidity needs, and 3) Yield: The District's portfolio will be designed to obtain a market rate of return through economic cycles consistent with the constraints imposed by its safety objective and cash flow considerations.
+Board Policy 6320 does not specify limits on investment maturities as a means of managing exposure to fair value losses arising from increasing interest rates; however, the District has operated within parameters of the "Permitted Investments" as specified in the Measure M 2016 Official Statement and the Board Resolution No. 13.06 authorizing the election.
 These parameters set up the outer boundaries of what the bond proceeds can be invested in.
 The District has since developed an investment strategy for those proceeds.
 Information about the exposure of the District's investments to this risk is provided above.
 Effective January 1, 2017, AB2738 prohibits the proceeds from the sale of bonds from being withdrawn for investment outside the county treasury.

 Therefore, the proceeds of the 2017E Series are managed by the Office of the Orange County Treasurer (Treasurer).
 These deposits may only be invested in U.S. Treasury Securities or U.S. Government-Sponsored Agencies (GSE) in a laddered portfolio to a period not to extend past 2036.